What is a novel invention?

 Novelty Search: Anticipating Anticipation

-Also known as a novelty search, a patentability search can be helpful in identifying potential anticipatory prior art references.
-While a patentability search does not guarantee the grant of a patent, it can help an inventor make an informed decision on whether or not to apply for a patent.
+Also known as a novelty search, a patentability search help to identify potential anticipatory prior art references.
+While a novelty search does not guarantee the grant of a patent, it can help you make an informed decision on whether or not to apply for a patent.

 Not sure if your invention is novel?